36 Things to Do If You Are Thinking About Divorce

 - Start collecting your financial information.
 If you choose to begin divorce proceedings, you must disclose your finances early in the process.
 Most states have a required financial statement form (though different states have different names for it — check your state court website).
 Begin filling it out or hunting down the information to get a head start.

 - Learn what your next steps are and what the process will look like.
-A divorce coach will act as your guide throughout the process, but if you are not working with one (or cannot afford one at this time) ask your lawyer to explain how the legal process will go and how s/he will keep you informed.
-Also ask him/her what is the best way to communicate going forward: Is email best?
-Telephone?
-How do you keep costs in check?
-Knowing what to expect will help manage your anxiety and stress.
+A divorce coach will act as your guide throughout the process, but if you are not working with one (or cannot afford one at this time) consider a good divorce support group that is professionally facilitated and where you will learn from the experiences of other women.
+Read this article to learn meaningful criteria for a good divorce support group, and find one on-line or near you.
+Feeling supported and heard, will lessen your anxiety and stress.